Davic15/angular-complete-guide/Section 11 - Changing Pages with Routing/Notes.md

 ## Protecting Routes with canActivate.

-    - Create a new file and and implements CanActivate
+    - Create a new file and and implements canActivate
-    - We need to added in the routes files using the CanActivate function.
+    - We need to added in the routes files using the canActivate function.
+    - The code is ran before a route is loaded.

 ## Protecting Child (Nested) routes with canActivateChild.

     - We can use the guadian CanActivateChild.
-    - This protect the whole route, or the child routes.
+    - This file protects the whole route, or the child routes.

 ## Using a fake Auth service.